 Raccoons may be cute, but they can do more than simply spread trash around your lawn while scavenging during the late night hours.
 Of course, raccoons are well known for seeking shelter within uninhabited areas of a home, such as beneath decks, in garages and in crawl spaces.
 It is not uncommon for raccoons to inflict damage to homes and property while nesting and scavenging.
-However, the early summer season in Texas last year saw several incidents involving raccoons inflicting a significant amount of damage to homes that cost residents thousands of dollars to repair.
+However, the early summer season in Colorado last year saw several incidents involving raccoons inflicting a significant amount of damage to homes that cost residents thousands of dollars to repair.
 More than one incident in the state during 2018 had raccoons breaking through the roofs of houses.
 In one case, a family was shocked upon finding three raccoons in their home that had fallen through their ceiling and onto their living room floor.

 Have you ever heard of a raccoon inflicting extensive structural damages to a home?